What is a PEER REVIEWED or REFEREED or SCHOLARLY JOURNAL ARTICLE?

 Answer

 A scholarly or peer reviewed article has gone through a particular editorial process.
 The editorial process consists of a panel of experts (usually 3) reading through the article and concluding the research was done correctly and the information is accurate.
 Scholarly articles usually are longer than 5 pages, have no advertisements, and have bibliographies at the end.
-To find out if a journal is peer reviewed you can check the information in the database, or look at the journal's website.
+If the article as a DOI number (example might look like 10.1016/j.meegid.2024.105677) these are most likely to be peer reviewed.
+You can also see if journal is peer reviewed you can check the information in the database, or look at the journal's website.